Survival Gear Experts is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 This folding shovel by Fivejoy has so many add-ons it’s crazy.
 It comes packed with a Shovel, Axe, Hoe, Saw, Hammer, Rescue Knife, Wire Cutter, Bottle Opener, Fire Starter, Whistle, Glass Breaker, and lastly a Paracord.
 Essentially everything you would need to survive a zombie apocalypse, or camping with your family.

-The shovel is ergnomic and only weighs, 1.4 lbs.
+The shovel is ergonomic and only weighs, 1.4 lbs.
 Don’t worry, we thought the same thing, how is that possible.
-We put it to the test, and the heat treated carbon steel is very strong and can surely take a heavy beating.
+We put it to the test, and the heat-treated carbon steel is very strong and can surely take a heavy beating.
 This is one of our favorite multi-tools and for good reason.
 It also has the become a staple in our bug out pack.
 We’ll be honest though, we rated the “multi-tools” below the other two true fold-able shovels because you can easily fit the above options separately and save space.
 Most survivalists and even hikers will pack a hunting knife which is likely better than the packaged rescue knife.

 The heavier-duty option is made by Pagreberya, has much better reviews, costs about 3/4 of the Fivejoy, and is worth every penny.